tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: verb synonyms
+	- TBD: create Zork and DC verb / class / synonym list
+		- TBD: understand which zork verbs will be relevant to dc
+		- IDEA: verb list org
+			- IDEA: master verb list is in cleesh static_gbl
+			- IDEA: universal synonym list lives in verb method as attrib
+			- IDEA: can exapnd verb synonyms in noun classes
+				- EXAMPLE: for garment class; universal synonym for wear() = 'put on', don
+				- EXAMPLE: class-specific synonym for take() = remove, doff

 	- TBD: sort out class-based verb synonyms idea
 			- have global verb syns and class-based verb syns (start with global; much easier!)
 			- e.g. 'get' is gbl verb syn for take() but 'sit on' is a Seat class verb syn for enter()